AnmolSirola/Zero-Knowledge/Circom/Notes.md

 - `p` under `mod p` is congruent to `0`;
 - `p-1` is the largest integer in the `finite field` `mod p`.
 - Passing values that are larger than `p-1` will result in overflow.

+### Circom in the command line

+### 1. Compiling Circuits

+Execute the following command to compile: `circom somecircuit.circom --r1cs --sym --wasm`

+- The `--r1cs` flag means to output an r1cs file.
+  - This file contains the circuit’s R1CS system of constraints in binary format.
+  - Can be used with different tool stacks to construct proving/verifying statements (e.g. snarkjs, libsnark).
+  - Running `snarkjs r1cs print somecircuit.r1cs`, we'll get a human-readable output:

+- The `--sym flag` gives the variables a human-readable name.
+This file is a symbols file generated during compilation.
+This file is essential because:
+  - It maps human-readable variable names to their corresponding positions in the R1CS for debugging.
+  - It helps in printing the constraint system in a more understandable format, making it easier to verify and debug your circuit.

+- The `-wasm` is for generating wasm code to populate the witness of the R1CS, given an input JSON.

+### 2. Calculating the Witness

+- To generate the witness, we must supply the public input values for the circuit.
+We do this by creating an `inputs.json` file in the `somecircuit_js` directory.

+- Say we want to create a witness for input values `a=1`, `b=2`, `c=2`.
+The JSON file would be like so:

+- `{"a": "1","b": "2","c": "2"}`

+- Circom expects strings instead of numbers because JavaScript does not work accurately with integers larger than (source).

+- Run this command in the somecircuit_js directory: `node generate_witness.js **somecircuit.wasm** inputs.json witness.wtns` (in the `somecircuit_js directory`)

+- Now that `witness.wtns` has been created, export it to JSON, so we can examine it: `snarkjs wtns export json witness.wtns`

+- We would get an output on executing the witness.json.